 Hoobly is a classifieds website very similar to Craigslist, with a very minimalist design.
 One major difference, however, is that you choose what you're looking for, and then pick where to look for it.
 Like eBay Classifieds, Hoobly is apparently a popular choice for people looking to sell or adopt pets.

-Like OfferUp, ClassifiedAds.com is a relatively new alternative to Craigslist from the Seattle area.
+Like OfferUp, ClassifiedAds.com is a relatively new Craigslist-like site from the Seattle area.
 Launched in 2006, it's 100% free to use, meaning that no advertisements will cost you money to post.
 It also allows you to create an account through Facebook, though, like Craigslist, it doesn't require you to have an account in order to post an advertisement.

 U.S. Free Ads has been around almost as long as Craigslist has, and it appears to share the same aesthetic of effectiveness through simplicity.
 You need an account to post advertisements on U.S. Free Ads; a free account allows you to post advertisements for no cost, but upgraded accounts come with additional tools and ways to get exposure for your advertisements.
 U.S. Free Ads is a rather popular classified advertisement portal for adopting or selling pets, notably dogs and horses.

 Have you tried one of these sites like Craigslist?
 Did you find them useful for hawking your wares, or did they just not put your stuff in front of the right people?
 Are there any other websites that you use to post online advertisements, and think our users should know about them?
 We'd be glad if you let us know what you though in the comments.

 Also, if you end up liking one of these websites and want to use it in place of Craigslist, our next tutorial will show you how to delete your Craigslist account.

 Learn how to use

 Was something in this tutorial missing, confusing, or out of date?
 Or did it give you all the information you needed, and you just want to say "thanks"?
 We'd love to hear what you thought!